gg64du02/killstreak-sounds-blockade-classic-or-3d/README.md

-# killstreak-sounds-blockade3d (work in progress: not working after global update)
+# killstreak-sounds-blockade3d (work for 'blockade classic', work in progress for 'blockade 3d')

 ## WHAT IS THIS: